-Determine What Types of Records to Be Audited.
+Step 1: Determine What Types of Records to Review

 - Check current Office of Inspector General (OIG) reports and annual work plan to target some of the areas of OIG focus.

-- Include a random sample of records as well; sometimes the results can be telling.
+- Include a random sample of records which can often provide some unexpected results.

 - Include types of accounts for which deficiencies were found on prior external audits or payer denials.

-Determine Volume of Records and Frequency to Be Audited.
+Step 2: Determine Volume of Records and Frequency to Review

 - Sample size should be statistically valid for best results and is usually based on a percentage of volume, generally 10% of the case volume.